SpaceX’s Hyperloop Pod speed competition in photos

 Swissloop Pod faring

-Swissloop Propulsion
+Swissloop propulsion

 Team Paradigm